sscp/telemetry/README.md

-# naturallight-strategy
+# telemetry
-This repo is for the new strategy server that will collect and process data from the car on the fly
+This repo contains the car data processing server that collects [ProtocolBuffer](https://developers.google.com/protocol-buffers/) data over UDP and logs it to CSVs, binary log files and influxdb for monitoring and data exploration.
+Currently built for Sundae and expected to be updated for sunrise.

 ## Requirements
 - [golang](https://golang.org/) 1.9